 I’m a planner.
 So, when I got pregnant with my daughter, Ellie, I was prepared.
 I knew what bottles I would use, what bassinet she’d sleep in, and even what methods of feeding and parenting I would use as she got older.
 I knew that our lives would change, that sleep would become a luxury, and date nights would be slim.
 But I never planned for how she would change me as a person.
 Today, my daughter is about to turn two years old.
 In the past two years, she has made me a happier, brighter, and more easygoing person.
 She has made me better.

 You Made Me Worry Less

 I worry about small things and big things.
 I worry so much that my husband often jokes that he isn’t sure there is a time when I am not worried about something.
 Before you came along, I worried about everything.
 Would you be healthy?
 Smart?
 Would you like me?
-Now that you’re here, I’ve slowly realized that I don’t need to worry about you at all.
+Now that you’re here, I’ve slowly realized I don’t need to worry about you.
 You are pure proof that everything will work out just perfectly.
 In your short life, we have had ER visits, worries about finances, worries about your food intake, regressions, and milestones.
 But through it all, we’ve come out the other side smiling.
 You have shown me that worrying doesn’t solve problems, but working things out together as a family always does.

 You Made Me Slow Down

 I never appreciated downtime quite as I do now.
 And I don’t mean when you nap or fall asleep at night (although those times are relaxing).
 You have taught me to truly chill out, slow down, and enjoy an afternoon of watching you play with toys.
 To appreciate days when we don’t change out of our pajamas.
 You have taught me that being “busy” isn’t as important as embracing our time together.
 It has helped me not only enjoy parenthood so much more, but it has also helped me enjoy every aspect of my life, from the exciting to the mundane.